-• Tunbury Primary School has a comprehensive whole school curriculum response in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+The Island Learning Trust will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
 See section 9 for more information.